Try Carti Pro free for 14 days.Start free trial →

 AI is strongest when it is grounded in your Shopify catalog and policies, and when it knows its limits.

 Tools built for sales and conversion (like Carti) often excel at product questions and proactive engagement, while still allowing handoff when the conversation needs a person.
-Carti was built by a Shopify merchant who scaled stores to tens of millions in sales: the focus is moving revenue without treating customers like tickets.
+Carti was built by a Shopify merchant who scaled stores to tens of millions in sales.
+The focus is moving revenue without treating customers like tickets.

 Macros, AI, and Knowledge: One Source of Truth